AdobeDocs/campaign.en/help/v8/config/replication.md

 ## Technical workflows

 Adobe Campaign comes with a set of built-in technical workflows.
 Technical workflows execute processes or jobs, scheduled on a regular basis on the server.

 These workflows perform maintenance operations on the database, leverage the tracking information in the delivery logs, create recurring campaigns, and more.

 :arrow_upper_right: The full list of technical workflows is detailed in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/advanced-management/about-technical-workflows.html?lang=en#overview)

-In addition to these technical workflows, Campaign v8 relies on specific workflows to manage [data replication](#data-replication).
+In addition to these technical workflows, Campaign v8 relies on specific technical workflows to manage [data replication](#data-replication).

 * **[!UICONTROL Replicate Reference tables]**
-    This workflow performs automatic replication of reference tables.
+    This workflow performs automatic replication of reference tables that need to be present on Campaign local database (Postgres) and Cloud database (Snowflake).
 It is scheduled to execute every hour, daily.
 If **lastModified** field exists, replication happens incrementally, otherwise the whole table is replicated.
 The order of the tables in the array below is the order used by the replication workflow.
 * **[!UICONTROL Replicate Staging data]**
     This workflow replicates staging data for unitary calls.
 It is scheduled to execute every hour, daily.
 * **[!UICONTROL Deploy FFDA immediately]**